jupyterlab/jupyterlab/docs/source/user/urls.rst

     }
   }

-It will run the `docmanager:open` with the `{ "path": "package.json", "factory": "JSON" }` args, because the `application-mimedocuments` tracker is registerd with the `docmanager:open` command, like this:
+It will run the `docmanager:open` with the `{ "path": "package.json", "factory": "JSON" }` args, because the `application-mimedocuments` tracker is registered with the `docmanager:open` command, like this:

 .. code-block:: typescript